melanchall/drywetmidi/Docs/articles/devices/Devices-connector.md

 # Devices connector

-**Please note that Devices API is supported for Windows only at now.**

 You can redirect MIDI events from [input device](Input-device.md) to [output device(s)](Output-device.md) using [DevicesConnector](xref:Melanchall.DryWetMidi.Devices.DevicesConnector) class.
 To understand what input and output MIDI device is in DryWetMIDI, please read [Overview](Overview.md) article.

 Device connector connects an instance of the [IInputDevice](xref:Melanchall.DryWetMidi.Devices.IInputDevice) to one or multiple instances of the [IOutputDevice](xref:Melanchall.DryWetMidi.Devices.IOutputDevice).
 To get an instance of `DevicesConnector` class you can use either its constructor or `Connect` extension method on `IInputDevice`.
 In first case you need to call [Connect](xref:Melanchall.DryWetMidi.Devices.DevicesConnector.Connect) method after you get `DevicesConnector` instance.
 In second case the method will be called automatically.